ulope/pytest-select/README.rst

 Usage
 -----

-This plugin adds two comamnd line options to pytest:
+This plugin adds new command line options to pytest:

 - ``--select-from-file``
 - ``--deselect-from-file``
+- ``--select-fail-on-missing``

-Both expect an argument that resolves to a UTF-8 encoded text file containing one test name per line.
+The first two both expect an argument that resolves to a UTF-8 encoded text file containing one test name per line.

+The third one changes the behaviour in case (de-)selected test names are missing from the to-be executed tests.
+By default a warning is emitted and the remaining selected tests are executed as normal.
+By using the ``--select-fail-on-missing`` flag this behaviour can be changed to instead abort execution in that case.

 Test names are expected in the same format as seen in the output of ``pytest --collect-only --quiet`` for example.